ferthelet/phase-0-intro-to-js-2-modifying-objects/README.md

 ## Learning Goals

-- Add an `Object` property using dot or bracket notation
+- Add an `Object` property using dot or bracket notation.
-- Modify a property using dot or bracket notation
+- Modify a property using dot or bracket notation.
-- Update an `Object` nondestructively using the spread operator
+- Update an `Object` nondestructively using the spread operator.
 - Remove a property from an `Object`
 - Identify the relationship between `Array`s and `Object`s